-The Angelos Program is a revolutionary collaboration between the UB School of Law and Maryland’s four historically black colleges and universities (HBCUs).
+The Fannie Angelos Program is a revolutionary collaboration between the University of Baltimore School of Law and Maryland's four historically black colleges and universities (HBCUs).
 The Program is designed to identify talented students, help them gain admittance to law school, support them so that they excel in law school, and help them find jobs upon graduation.

 - Pretrial Justice Clinic at UB Law

 - Best Oral Advocate, 2016 Regional Frederick Douglass Moot Court Competition, 2nd Place in Nationals

 - Moot Court Board, President 2016-17, Vice President 2015-16